 The last thing that I would mention in terms of the role you're attorney needs to play in your family law case is that none of the above pieces of advice that I have provided you with will matter too much unless your attorney has experience in representing clients in family law cases.
 The thing about finding an attorney for a family law case is that many attorneys out there will tell you that they are fit to take on the case and are willing to do so.
 The reality is that family law attorneys possess a degree of knowledge and experience that general practice attorneys do not know when it comes to the in's and out of a family law case.
 Oftentimes, that degree of experience is what makes a difference for you and your family.

-First of all, the more you do something, the more you see patterns and gain the level of experience and learning how to handle certain matters.
+First of all, the more you do something, the more you see patterns and gain the level of experience and learn how to handle certain matters.
 For example, I'm sure in your line of work, you have been able to encounter certain events time and again, and you have learned in developed methods to be able to deal with those challenges, whatever they may be.
 The same can be said of a family law case.
 Family law attorneys deal with the challenges of these types of cases so frequently that there isn't much that we haven't seen before in terms of our collective experience.
 The more experienced your attorney's offices, the better off you will be.
 Consider that your attorney may be able to rely upon the experience of their coworkers and staff as a means to benefit you in your case.

 When meeting with an attorney for the first time, you should directly ask them about their experience in representing clients in your position.
 At that point, you should take a moment and listen to determine their actual level of experience.
 If the attorney does not have experience handling a family law case, I would not recommend allowing yourself to be the party they gain experience with.
 Rather, you should seek out an experienced attorney to assist you with your case.